zertico/api-client/README.md

     $ gem install api-client

-If you will use Typhoeus (https://github.com/typhoeus/typhoeus), you must have gem version above 0.5.0.
+If you will use Typhoeus (https://github.com/typhoeus/typhoeus), you must have Typhoeus version above 0.5.0.

 ## Basic Usage